 By Clint Kalan

-This November, the citizens of Georgia have the opportunity to put the money in the hands of just the right people to fix this problem: medical professionals.
+This November, the citizens of Georgia have the opportunity to put the money in the hands of just the right people to fix this problem: medical professionals specializing in gastric sleeve.
 Approving Georgia Ballot Measure 2 would deliver $80 million dollars to the Georgia Trauma Network Comission5, a group of composed of some of the state’s leading trauma surgeons, paramedics, ER doctors, and nurses whose charge it is to fix what is broken about Georgia’s trauma system.
 This money would be constitutionally bound to this task and given to this group who already has a track record for using their limited resources to make sure those trauma centers that we do have are as strong as possible.
 Or, we can say no, and hope against hope that the only ambulances and emergency rooms we have to see are those on television.

 To learn more, check out the Yes 2 Save Lives Campaign.